yizongk/DOTAnalysis_Django/NotesForApacheHostingDJango.md

     python manage.py migrate
 ```
 12. You should now be good to go, go start up apache in the xampp control panel, and got to 127.0.0.1 on your browser and test it out!

+## Note about WAMP and Python:
+You don't have to install Python system wide, you can just install python only for the service account.
+But make sure you add the python installation path(User-only installation or system-wide installation) to the System Path Environment Variable.
+That way, WAMP's apache service can find the python.exe use it to read in the mod_wsgi.so or the mod_wsgi.cp38-win_amd64.pyd.
+(WAMP's apache service runs under a different account than the service account, it uses the "Local System account" by default, which isn't the service account)

+If you don't install python and add the path of it onto the System Path Environment Variable, you will encounter strange error messages.
+For example, when you try to start apache using the wamp manager-windows, in Event Viewer->Windows Logs->Application, you will see that apache isn't able to find mod_wsgi.so or mod_wsgi.cp38-win_amd64.pyd, even though the files are there (It's a MASSIVELY confusing error, because the true error is that the apache service ran by whatever account isn't able to find the python.exe to load in the mod_wsgi.so or mod_wsgi.cp38-win_amd64.pyd).

+## Note about the django config: DEBUG = False on the production
+Set it to True if you want more debug info when you are stuck on empty error messages and have no more leads to go on.
+Very helpful when setting up the production server with WAMP and hosting django.